 3. Do not judge your healing or anyone else’s:

 We are all different.
 What works for some, may not work for you.
 And what works for you, may not work for others.
 There are so many modes of healing.
 Try not to be preachy nor be frustrated if something that works for someone else does not work for you or vice versa.
 Some people change their diet and feel a tremendous reduction in their symptoms, and some do not.
-Some people find relief from medication while others don’t.
-We do not walk in another person’s shoes.
+Also, some people find relief from supplements like Relaxeril, which can be considered the best natural muscle relaxer for stiff muscles of the back and legs.
 We may wish they would see it our way, but we have to accept that everyone has a right to choose the path that feels right to them.
 We do not add to anyone’s healing by being judgmental.
 The mind plays a powerful role in healing, so if someone believes and trusts in what they are doing, it is unkind to scare them or berate them for their choices.

 4. Be curious and don’t give up hope:

 I truly believe being curious as to the “why” of what you are experiencing is helpful.
 I wondered why my body was reacting the way it was and why I was having certain symptoms.
 I sometimes got mad and even felt sorry for myself, but the curiosity set me on a path to explore, listen, and find what worked for me.
 That it is not to say I didn’t get upset (and sometimes felt defeated) when I would try something and it didn’t help.
 There are days it is hard to feel positive and “up,” and that is okay, too.
 However, it is a big world, and there are a lot of options.
 Sometimes even though one path didn’t work for me, it connected me to another path or person who was able to help me.
 It is also okay to ask questions of your doctors, or any other healers you work with, so as to better understand a treatment, what to expect, how you may feel, etc. Remember, progress is being made and there are new developments in medicine every day.
 There is no one right way to heal.
+For example, a disease like Lymphedema might be incurable, but it does not mean the symptoms cannot be adequately treated.
+There are many new wellness centers these days that offer lymphatic drainage massage as a form of treatment for suffering patients.
+Just like that, there are a number of new treatments that are discovered every day, just waiting to be tried.
 May we all stay open and hopeful to new ideas, but always do our research and make sure that it makes sense or resonates with each of us as individuals.

 5. Share your experience: